 If you have decided you separate from your spouse, as opposed to divorce, this does not have an impact your Will.
 This means, if you die, without updating your Will, they will still benefit from any assets you left to them.
 That’s right, one last giant kick to the face.
-Not only are they out there celebrating their freedom, but they also get your house!
+Not only are they out celebrating their freedom, but they also get your house!

-Undue influence and your Will
+Undue Influence and your Will

 It’s said your life flashes before your eyes right before you die.
 Could you imagine yourself laying there, enjoying the show, up until the moment you see a family member, who you trusted, forcing you to write your Will in a certain way?

 Unfortunately, this happens!
-Yeah, losing you is sad and all but the thought of inheriting your house is incredibly enticing to some.
+Yeah, losing you is sad and all, but the thought of inheriting your house is incredibly enticing to some.

 Undue influence is difficult to prove.
 Put bluntly, the reason for this is because you’re dead.
 You can’t tell anyone that your son or daughter get you absolutely wasted the night you sat around filling out your DIY Will Kit.
 We all know no good decisions are never made when alcohol’s involved!